 The mission of McMillen Health is to provide vital, effective preventive health education that promotes physical, emotional, and social well-being.

 Founded in 1981, McMillen Health is a 501(c)(3) non-profit organization and one of fewer than 30 such health education organizations nationwide.
-McMillen is recognized as the number one resource for health education in the Northern Indiana region – reaching nearly 50,000 youth a year.
-We are housed in a 16,000 square foot facility with five themed teaching theaters, a 125 seat auditorium, and a Great Hall with various hands-on displays.
-We have 14 full- and part-time staff members.
-Our five professional educators all hold a four-year degree in either education or a health-related field.
-To date, McMillen has provided fact-based health information and education to over 1.5 million children and teens.
+McMillen is recognized as the number one resource for health education in the Northern Indiana region – reaching more than 50,000 students annually.
+We are housed in a 16,000 square foot facility with four themed teaching theaters, a 125 seat auditorium, and a Great Hall with various hands-on displays.
+We have 17 full- and part-time staff members.
+Our seven professional educators all hold a four-year degree, or higher in either education or a health-related field.
+To date, McMillen has provided fact-based health information and education to over 1.75 million students nationally & internationally.

-We provide 76 programs on general health; safety; HIV/STDs; drug/ alcohol/ tobacco use prevention; nutrition and fitness; human growth and development; bullying prevention, and more.
-Sample program topics include the Kinderhealth program to teach children about maintaining their health, the Health Adventure program to teach third-graders the four keys of staying healthy, the Balance Your Act program to provide information to middle school students about the health risks and prevention of obesity; and the Breast Self Exam and Testicular Self Exam programs to provide teens with information on the early detection of cancer.
+We provide 77 programs on general health; safety; HIV/STDs; drug/ alcohol/ tobacco use prevention; nutrition and fitness; human growth and development; bullying prevention, and more.
+Sample program topics include the Kinderhealth program to teach children about maintaining their health, the Health Adventure program to teach third-graders the four keys of staying healthy, the Balance Your Act program to provide information to middle school students about the health risks and prevention of obesity; and the Breast Self-Exam and Testicular Self-Exam programs to provide teens with information on the early detection of cancer.

-In order to best meet the needs of those we serve, McMillen Health offers programs here at our facility, on site at a school or organization within 150 miles, and via interactive videoconferencing (IVC) with up to four classes at once in one of our two state-of-the-art IVC studios.
+In order to best meet the needs of those we serve, McMillen Health offers programs here at our facility, on site at a school or organization within 150 miles, and distance learning with up to four classes at once in one of our two state-of-the-art distance learning studios.

 McMillen Health has membership in the (ASHA) American School Health Association and the Northeast Indiana Science, Technology, Engineering, and Math (NISTEM) Center.